Make your own DIY chalkboard tags using scrapbook paper or spray paint. Easy way to organize every room in the house!

 I used several dollar store containers and labeled those as well.

-The second technique is one I used in our small bathroom remodel.
+The second technique for DIY chalkboard tags is one I used in our small bathroom remodel.

 I had all these wooden tags that someone gave me years ago (no, I’m not a hoarder!
 I just figured one day I could use them for something and I was right!)